Documentation

 • Consistent: The instructions “conform to a style developed specifically for procedures and work instruction“ to match worker training.

-Introduce workers to the document.
+The first step is to list down the title of the document.
 Choose a title that gives context and directly refers to the task at hand.

-There’s no point in writing work instructions if there‘s no purpose behind it.
+There’s no point in writing work instructions without a purpose.
 There has to be a reason why you’re documenting detailed task-related steps.

 Think about what you’re trying to achieve for your business.
 Asking questions will help you step back and go beyond what you already know, deepening your understanding of the topic at hand.

-Continuing with our example, a clear purpose for a document titled “How to Use Google Docs“ would be “To help the user become comfortable with the software and explain how to use it properly.“
+Continuing with our example, a clear purpose for a document titled "How to Use Google Docs" would be "To help the user become comfortable with creating tasks on Notion."

 This is where you’ll explain how the user should complete the task.

-List all the information and approved materials the worker needs to do the task in the document.
-Use clear, detailed language, and include relevant references (images, flowchart, videos, tables) so that the user understands what to do with minimum effort.
+List all the information and approved materials the worker needs to perform the task in the document.
+Use clear, detailed language, and include relevant references (images, flowcharts, videos, tables) so that the user understands what to do with minimum effort.

-Having a standard design format to maintain consistency throughout the document is important, too.
+When writing work instructions, keep a standard format to maintain consistency throughout the document is important, too.

 Break down steps into numbered or bulleted sequences, with each step representing a single action.
 If you’re using images, refer to them within the text so that the user understands the content more effectively.